citp/privacy-policy-historical/g/ga/gag/gagein.com.md

 ###### Disclosures to others

 We may also disclose your personal and other information you provide, to another third party as part of a reorganization or a sale of the assets of a Gagein corporation division or company.
-Any third party to which we transfer or sell Gagein's assets will have the right to continue to use the personal and other information that you provide to us.
+Any third party to which we transfer or sell Gagein’s assets will have the right to continue to use the personal and other information that you provide to us.

 ###### 2\.
 Important Information

 ###### Access and Control of Personal Information

 If you are a registered user of our Service, you may view, correct, and delete your personal information simply by logging into your account.
 Generally, you should be careful when making any personal information available to the public.

-Users may "opt in" or "opt out" to receive marketing or promotional communications or solicitations from Gagein on our behalf or on behalf of third parties.
-Users may also "opt in" or "opt out" of receiving communications directly from third parties.
+Users may “opt in” or “opt out” to receive marketing or promotional communications or solicitations from Gagein on our behalf or on behalf of third parties.
+Users may also “opt in” or “opt out” of receiving communications directly from third parties.
 However, this shall not affect our ability to send you service and account related emails or to use your personal information as otherwise described in this Policy.

 ###### Closing Your Account